-Current Working With Children's Checks (WWCC) are required for ALL IBA workers who oversee or serve in the area of children's activity.
+Current Working With Children's Checks (WWCC) or State /Territory equivalents are required for ALL IBA workers who oversee or serve in the area of children's activity.

 No person should be permitted to work at any level within the guidelines of this document without a current WWCC / equivalent and acceptable training.
 (See Training Strategy - Appendix E).